|

 along with your own plugin.

-If you're a plugin maintainer, redistributing EDM4U
+If you're a plugin maintainer, redistributing EDM4U inside your own plugin

 will ease the integration process for your users, by resolving dependency